-These four words are accompanied by a downward arrow and from there, B2B the web design takes over.
+A downward arrow accompanies these four words, and from there, B2B, the web design takes over.

 Honestly, I kept scrolling just to watch the graphics slide in, and I read each paragraph because I wanted to know what I was looking at in the graphic beyond the pretty colors.

 I basically learned about the company by accident because the website drew me in.

 The rest of Quid’s website is as simply well done as the homepage.

 When you click on the “Quid in Action” tab, you’re again guided down the screen and provided with sample questions that a client might have about the company AND in-depth answers.

 You don’t even have to come up with questions yourself!

 Quid’s website also does an outstanding job of conveying their In the News stories about their successes, such that the reader is left with a “how did I miss that?” feeling.

 This B2B web design is a great example of keeping things simple.
 Three words, a button, a logo, and a tiny pager/menu on the full-screen image make it easy to figure out what’s next.

 People visiting B2B websites often want something they can understand quickly.